brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ```
 - You can use the Try-Catch in any part of the code that are relationad with the part of the code that can generate an exception.
   - That's why the exceptions shows the stack of execution and the line.
-- You can have multiples catch or:
+- You can have multiples parameters in catch statement:

 ```
 try {